fagiolini/fagiolini.github.io/_posts/2020-11-01-tarte-amandine.md

 6. on top of the chocolate couche, add the prepared mix.
 7. bake at 180 degrees in a preheated ventilated oven for 30 minutes.

-> we suggest to heat it slightly (in the microwave) before eating it.
+> we suggest heating it slightly (in the microwave) before eating it.